Complaints Procedure – Information for Patients

 BT7 2JA

-Signature by the person concerned will be needed unless they are incapable of providing this because of physical or mental illness or are a child under 16 years.
+A signature by the person concerned will be needed unless they are incapable of providing this because of physical or mental illness or are a child under 16.